-- The project will provide 3 acres of floodplain restoration which is ~140% of the required mitigation for the proposed floodplain modification in a CWQZ. - The project will provide 5.23 acres of upland restoration. - The project will pay into the Tree Fund in lieu of providing mitigation for the Floodplain Modification associated with the new water quality ponds.
+- The project will provide 3 acres of floodplain restoration which is ~140% of the required mitigation for the proposed floodplain modification in a CWQZ. - The project will provide 5.23 acres of upland restoration. - The project will pay into the Tree Fund in lieu of providing mitigation for tree removals.